dwf/rescued-scipy-wiki/Cookbook/Matplotlib/Animations.rst

 GUI neutral animation in pylab
 ==============================

 The pylab interface supports animation that does not depend on a specific GUI toolkit.
 This is not recommended for production use, but is often a good way to make a quick-and-dirty, throw away animation.
-After importing pylab, you need to turn interaction on with the [`http://matplotlib.sf.net/matplotlib.pylab.html#-ion`_ ion] command.
-You can then force a draw at any time with [`http://matplotlib.sf.net/matplotlib.pylab.html#-draw`_ draw].
-In interactive mode, a new draw command is issued after each pylab command, and you can also temporarily turn off this behavior for a block of plotting commands in which you do not want an update with the [`http://matplotlib.sf.net/matplotlib.pylab.html#-ioff`_ ioff] commands.
-This is described in more detail on the [`http://matplotlib.sf.net/interactive.html`_ interactive] page.
+After importing pylab, you need to turn interaction on with the `ion <http://matplotlib.sf.net/matplotlib.pylab.html#-ion>`_ command.
+You can then force a draw at any time with `draw <http://matplotlib.sf.net/matplotlib.pylab.html#-draw>`_.
+In interactive mode, a new draw command is issued after each pylab command, and you can also temporarily turn off this behavior for a block of plotting commands in which you do not want an update with the `ioff <http://matplotlib.sf.net/matplotlib.pylab.html#-ioff>`_ commands.
+This is described in more detail on the `interactive <http://matplotlib.sf.net/interactive.html>`_ page.

 Here is the anim.py script that was used to generate the profiling numbers across backends in the table above